alchemyplatform/aa-sdk/site/overview/getting-started.md

 # Getting Started

-This guide will help you get started with Account Kit by setting up your environment, creating a smart account, and sending a `UserOperation` on its behalf.
+This guide will help you get started with Account Kit by setting up your environment, creating a smart account, and sending a `UserOperation` (UO) on its behalf.
 By the end of this guide, you'll have a basic understanding of how to use the SDK and where to look for more advanced use cases.

 ## 1. Install the Packages